 City of London Corporation

-The Business Partnership will grow a sense of connection for its business community and unlock huge potential for collaboration and innovation across the area.
-It will provide practical opportunities for the district’s professional talent to make new relationships and learn from each other while championing diversity, inclusion and social mobility.
+The Business Partnership is growing a sense of connection for its business community and unlock huge potential for collaboration and innovation across the area.
+It provides practical opportunities for the district’s professional talent to make new relationships and learn from each other while championing diversity, inclusion and social mobility.

 “Cities must be designed to allow for the interactions of people to attract creativity, to generate innovation and ultimately to stimulate economic development.”